|HOME PATTERNS RAMBLINGS ARTICLES TALKS DOWNLOAD BOOKS CONTACT|

 He applied these scenarios against Amazon EC2, Mosso Cloud Servers, Azure, Google App Engine, and Salesforce.com.
 Check out his presentation to view his findings.

-The good news is that JavaOne nevertheless drew a number of good friends, who I rarely get to see.
+JavaOne nevertheless drew a number of good friends, who I don't get to see often enough.
 I had a good conversation with Martin Fowler, Erik Meijer, and Yuji over dinner at Ame, the fancy Japanese fusion restaurant at the St Regis hotel.
 The highlight of the dinner was that OGIS (Osaka Gas Information Systems division) covered the bill (arigatō!)
 The strong Yen may be helping.
 The fact that we just walked into the restaurant without any reservation during a major conference event is a certain indicator of the poor state of the US expense accounts.
 Martin shared his view that live demos do not add much value to a talk.
 I generally like (good) demos because they keep the audience engaged and demonstrate cause and effect of actions.
 If I write a certain piece of code, the demo shows what comes out the other hand.
 Unfortunately, this is where many (not useful) demos fail.
 Often too much “magic” is already prepared, making it difficult for the audience to build a suitable mental model of the system.
 Or pieces of code are added in various places without am obvious connection between them.
 Martin agreed that linking cause and effect is an important aspect for the audience, but he feels that one can accomplish the same effect with diagrams or explanation, which is certainly true.
 So doing a live demo is mostly a matter of style, with a tiny bit of geek chest chumping added into the mix.

 Another topic that came up in a few discussions is the recent rise of non-relational datastores, amongst them SimpleDB, Bigtable, and Azure Data Services.
 At Google IO, Martin voiced his concerns that developers are likely to get tangled up in the impedance mismatch between persistence frameworks and the underlying non-relational storage.
 David Chappell voiced a similar concern.
 Microsoft must have faced pressure a lot of pressure as they quickly put the SQL back into the Azure SQL Data Services.
 A recent discussion on the cloud computing mailing list offered additional insights into this topic.